UniversalDependencies/docs/_cs-dep/root.md

 tree.
-If the main predicate is not present (due to [ellipsis](http://universaldependencies.org/cs/overview/specific-syntax.html#ellipsis)) and there are multiple orphaned dependents, the leftmost dependent is promoted to the head (root) position and the other orphans are attached to it.
+If the main predicate is not present (due to [ellipsis](http://universaldependencies.org/cs/overview/specific-syntax.html#ellipsis)) and there are multiple orphaned dependents, the dependent that is highest in the obliqueness hierarchy is promoted to the head (root) position and the other orphans are attached to it.

 An example sentence-like segment that lacks the main verb: